Go Abroad: Outgoing exchanges

 Gaining intercultural and international experience – whether at a university or a company – has become an important part of many students’ academic careers.
 Students are better for it, because a semester abroad can be a life-changing experience.

 That’s one of the reasons why students at Rhine-Waal University of Applied Sciences are highly encouraged to spend their practical semester abroad (usually the sixth semester).
 To that end, we maintain close partnerships with universities within Europe and all over the world, in Spain, the Netherlands, the US, China, Russia and more.
 Our large network of partners gives students a broad selection of institutions and destinations to choose from.
-To help make the best choice for each student, the International Center is always ready and willing to help with planning a semester abroad.
+To help make the best choice for each student, the Centre for Internationalisation and Languages is always ready and willing to help with planning a semester abroad.

 Your faculty’s international coordinator is an important contact person when it comes to planning and going through with your semester abroad.
 Your coordinator will help you apply for recognition of credits earned abroad and is responsible for signing your official Learning Agreement.